frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 }
 ```

-_Code 1.2.1.A - Code for self-assessment of your typing speed._{: class="legend"}
+_Code Fragment 1.2.1.A - Code for self-assessment of your typing speed._{: class="legend"}

 Don't give up before trying.
-If you can't type fast enough, don't stop here.
-Keep going.
-With each new algorithm, copy and practice again until it feels natural to type between 60 and 80 words per minute with an accuracy above $95%$.
+If you feel your typing speed isn’t enough, don’t stop here.
+Keep practicing.
+With each new algorithm, copy it and practice again until typing between $60$ and $80$ words per minute with an accuracy above $95%$ feels natural.

 ### 1.2.2.
 Typing Less in Competitive Programming

-In competitive programming, time is a critical resource and C++ is a language where you have to type a lot.
+In competitive programming, time is a critical resource, and C++ is a language where you have to type a lot… like, seriously a lot.
+If anyone finds out I said that, I’ll have to deny it completely, it's part of the C++ survival code!
 Therefore, optimizing typing speed and avoiding repetitive code can make a significant difference.
 Below, we will discuss strategies to minimize typing when working with `std::vector` during competitive programmings, where access to the internet or pre-prepared code snippets may be restricted.

 #### 1.2.2.1.
 Abbreviations

-We can use `#define` to create short aliases for common vector types.
+It may not be the cleanest approach, but the first thing that comes to mind… We can use `#define` to create short aliases for common vector types.
 This is particularly useful when you need to declare multiple vectors throughout the code.

 ```cpp
 #define VI std::vector<int>